-Title III Plan Development FAQsFrequently asked questions to assist LEAs in developing and improving Title III plans and programs.
+Title III Plan Development FAQsFrequently asked questions (FAQs) to assist local educational agencies (LEAs) in developing and improving Title III plans and programs.

 1. When developing the Title III plan, how can a local educational agency (LEA) use Title III funds?